erdiphd/her_dt/README.md

-# Hindsight Goal Generation (HGG)
+# Decision Tree based - Hindsight Experience Replay (DT-HER)

+This is the implementation for our paper "Generating Curriculum with Decision Tree under the Sparse Reward".

-This is a TensorFlow implementation for our paper [Exploration via Hindsight Goal Generation](http://arxiv.org/abs/1906.04279) accepted by NeurIPS 2019.
+Also contains a TensorFlow implementation for the paper [Exploration via Hindsight Goal Generation](http://arxiv.org/abs/1906.04279) accepted by NeurIPS 2019.

 ## Requirements